Adhumunt/NotesTeX/README.md

 ```

 ## Details
-All the documentation of this package is given in jhepforstudents.pdf and if you have any questions feel free to contact me.
+All the documentation of this package is given in NotesTeX.pdf and if you have any questions feel free to contact me.

 ## License